lostcarpark/conclar/public/info.md

 All times are listed in Irish time (UTC+1) and your local time - you can change the timezone displayed in ConClár on the **Settings** page.

 **Programme**
-* Saturday: 10am (Opening Ceremony, streamed live from the Gibson Hotel) - 7pm
+* Saturday: 10am (Opening Ceremony, streamed live from the Gibson Hotel) - 8:30pm
-* Saturday night social: 9pm - late (includes a film watch party)
+* Saturday night social: 9pm - late (includes a watch party)
 * Sunday: 10:30am – 7:30pm (Closing Ceremony begins at 7pm, streamed live from the Gibson Hotel)
 Breakout rooms will be available in Zoom 2 throughout the weekend as social space.

 ## Programme Notes
-If you've been to Octocon before, you may be used to programme items starting on the hour, every hour, and lasting 50 minutes.
+* If you've been to Octocon before, you may be used to programme items starting on the hour, every hour, and lasting 50 minutes.
 Octocon has a different schedule nowadays.
 Most items will last an hour with a half-hour break in between, so take care to note the start times!
+* Many of our online and streamed panels are being recorded to watch back later.
+Flter the programme by **Recorded** to find them.
+(Note that some may be listed as **Recording information pending**.

 # About ConClár
 ConClár is an online programme guide tool for conventions.